Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 So, why is it so special?
 Well, SPLACH isn’t your average scooter brand.
 No. This outlier makes premium scooters, sells them at bargain prices, and eschews profits in the process.
 What’s not to love?

 It’s a question you’ll be asking yourself after several spins on the Titan.
-Here, you get game-changing performance, exquisite suspension, and the durability required to master any terrain – all for $1,139.
+Here, you get game-changing performance, exquisite suspension, and the durability required to master any terrain.
 If you’re looking for that WOW factor on a tight budget, you can call off the search.

 Josh on SPLACH Titan